 The Company implemented internal controls and key system functionality to enable the preparation of financial information on adoption.
 The new standard resulted in the recording of leased assets and lease liabilities for the Company's operating leases of approximately \$963 million and \$990 million, respectively, as of January 1, 2019.
-The difference between the leased assets and lease liabilities primarily represents the existing deferred rent liabilities balance, resulting from historical straight-lining of operating leases, which was effectively reclassified upon adoption to reduce the measurement of the leased assets.
+The difference between the leased assets and lease liabilities primarily represents the prior year end deferred rent liabilities balance, resulting from historical straight-lining of operating leases, which was effectively reclassified upon adoption to reduce the measurement of the leased assets.
 The adoption of the standard did not have an impact on the Company's member's equity and is not anticipated to have an impact on the Company's results from operations and cash flows.
 The adoption of the new standard resulted in additional interim and annual lease disclosures.
-See Note 5 for interim lease disclosures for the three months ended March 31, 2019.
+See Note 5 for interim lease disclosures for the three and six months ended June 30, 2019.